 The Importance of Training in Cold Weather

 Climate has a strong impact on our state of mind.
 More precisely: air pressure, humidity, temperatures, and daylight will affect us every time.
 A lot of the mood swings that I can remember have occurred because of a climate that ultimately affected my performance.

 Surmounting such obstacles is important as I believe cold weather training prepares your body for everyday activities as well.

 Now, calisthenics is a sport that lies at the very foundation of every other physical discipline.
 But, you can choose to do it indoor or outdoor.
 If you think that it is not important where you train, then that is a point where you are wrong.
 If you are a mountain rescuer, a fireman, or a police officer, then training indoors will not bring you as many benefits as outdoor training will.
-You must simulate similar weather conditions as the ones you are going to deal with in real life in such scenarios to truly adapt well.
+You must simulate similar weather conditions like the ones you are going to deal with in real life in such scenarios to truly adapt well.

 - Your muscles tend to recover faster during break time